 1. Give your Mac some time

 The first thing to do is wait a little longer.
-It may be that the process that is holding up shut down is just taking a while to complete.
+It may be that the process that is holding up the shutdown is just taking a while to complete.

 2. Check for any open dialog boxes